celery/billiard/Doc/library/multiprocessing.rst

     On Windows many types from :mod:`multiprocessing` need to be picklable so that child processes can use them.
 However, one should generally avoid sending shared objects to other processes using pipes or queues.
-Instead you should arrange the program so that a process which need access to a shared resource created elsewhere can inherit it from an ancestor process.
+Instead you should arrange the program so that a process which needs access to a shared resource created elsewhere can inherit it from an ancestor process.

 Avoid terminating processes